Key Takeaways

 If Squarespace takes you back to your configuration page when you open a blog post, turn your password manager off or log out of your Squarespace account to resolve this issue.

-Now, all you have to do is add your first blog post from your DropInBlog account.
+Once your blog is live, all you have to do is add your first blog post from your DropInBlog account.
 Open the Posts tab, and click on the Add Post button.

 After you publish your post, it will automatically show up on your Squarespace website. 🎉